cancerit/workflow-seq-import/README.md

 * `chksum_post_server_response` - A list of two text files.
 Each has POST server response of one of the `fastq_in`.
 Optional if empty `post_address` was used.
 * `interleave_report_json`- A json report evaluating the analysis of the `fastq_in`.
 * `interleave_ifastq_out` - Interleaved gzipped FastQ output file.
-* `rg_file_names` - A file which has the file name of the gzipped FastQ output file of the workflow. **NOTE:** The file will be useless if the workflow is ran by Dockstore, as the output file will be renamed by Dockstore.
+* `rg_file_names` - A file which has the file name of the gzipped FastQ output file of the workflow. **NOTE:** The file will be useless if the workflow is run by Dockstore, as the output file will be renamed by Dockstore.

 ## Examples